lpolish/hackeroso/README.md

 ## Available Scripts

-- `npm run dev`: Runs the app in development mode
+- `pnpm dev`: Runs the app in development mode
-- `npm run build`: Builds the app for production
+- `pnpm build`: Builds the app for production
-- `npm start`: Runs the built app in production mode
-- `npm run lint`: Lints the codebase
+- `pnpm lint`: Lints the codebase

 ## Contributing